Twilight (Meyer novel): Development

-Meyer claims that the idea for Twilight came to her in a dream on June 2, 2003.
-She dreamed of a human girl and a vampire who loved her but still wanted her blood.
-Inspired by her dream, Meyer wrote the draft of what is now Chapter 13 of the book.
+Meyer has claimed that the idea for Twilight came to her on June 2, 2003 in a dream about a human girl who loved a vampire, who loved her but still wanted her blood.
+Meyer reports that she wrote the draft of what became Chapter 13 of the book inspired by the dream.
 The first drafts were titled Forks instead of Twilight; the publisher requested the title change.
-At first, Meyer didn't name her two main characters.
-She chose Edward, influenced by Edward Rochester from Charlotte Brontë's Jane Eyre and Edward Ferrars from Jane Austen's Sense and Sensibility.
-She named the female lead Isabella, thinking she would have chosen that for a daughter.
+Meyer eventually named the main characters Edward, influenced by Edward Rochester from Charlotte Brontë's Jane Eyre and Edward Ferrars from Jane Austen's Sense and Sensibility, and Isabella, thinking she would have chosen that for a daughter.
 Rosalie and Jasper were originally named Carol and Ronald.

-Meyer continued writing to the end chronologically, not worrying about the backstory.
-She lettered the chapters instead of numbering them, Chapter 13 being E. The last chapter of the first draft kept getting longer and longer, so she wrote epilogue after epilogue.
-However, she realized that she wanted to explore many of the events in the backstory and the reasons behind the events in the chapters, so she planned to write a 5-6 chapter backstory.
-Instead, these turned into 24 chapters by the time she was finished.
-In a matter of three months she had completed a novel.
-She has said she was writing for her own enjoyment, never thinking of publishing the work.
+She reports that she completed the novel in three months.
 She finished the manuscript on August 29, 2003.

-Her sister liked the book and encouraged Meyer to send the manuscript to literary agencies.
+Her sister encouraged Meyer to send the manuscript to literary agencies.
+Meyer sent out letters to literary agents inquiring if they would be interested in a 130,000-word manuscript about teenage vampires.
 Of the 15 letters she wrote, five went unanswered, nine brought rejections, and the last was a positive response from Jodi Reamer of Writers House.
-Meyer had merely sent out letters to literary agents inquiring if they would be interested in a 130,000-word manuscript about teenage vampires.
 An inexperienced assistant at Writers House responded to her inquiry, not knowing that young adult books are expected to be about 40,000 to 60,000 words in length.
 Due to that error, Reamer eventually read Meyer's manuscript and signed her up as a client.
 During the editing process, a chapter that used to be Chapter 20 was cut out of the manuscript along with Emmett's account of his bear attack and some parts of the epilogue.